 While in most circumstances your money held at a bank insured by the FDIC is safe, when the industry is in crisis with a string of failures, it makes sense to play a little safer than usual.
 I intend on always keeping my savings accounts within the FDIC limits.
 While I once considered simplifying my finances by reducing the number of banks in which I hold accounts, it may make more sense to diversify among a number of banks and credit unions.

 Updated January 16, 2010 and originally published September 11, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.